 3) Single-stroke pneumatic

-Similar to the multi-pump but pumped only once.
+These are similar to the multi-pump models, but pumped only once.
 A good choice for younger users.
-Normally used for hand guns but also some rifles; the big downside of these rifles is their limited power – for example, this beautiful.177 cal. single-stroke Daisy Outdoor Products Mossy Oak Grizzly Air Rifle generates only about 350 FPS:
+Normally used for hand guns but also some rifles; the big downside of these rifles is their limited power – for example, this beautiful.177 cal. single-stroke Daisy Outdoor Products Mossy Oak Grizzly generates only about 350 FPS:

 - PROS: quick and easy charging.

-- CONS: far more limited power generation compared to multipump; not suitable for hunting.
+- CONS: far more limited power generation compared to multi-pump; generally not suitable for hunting.
 A decent rifle can attain only around 500 fps with a light .177 pellet.

 - PROS: great power, usually affordable, one-motion cocking more convenient and faster than multi-pump, widely available in both .177 and .22 calibers.